Jayadeep-08/Weather-Temperature-Prediction-using-Linear-Regression/README.md

 # 🌤️ Ambient Temperature Prediction using Linear Models

-Predict ambient temperature from historical hourly weather data using feature-engineered linear models, culminating in a Polynomial Regression (degree 2) with Ridge regularization achieving an \(R^{2}\) of 0.8387 on ~96k records.[web:10][web:19]
+Predict ambient temperature from historical hourly weather data using feature-engineered linear models, culminating in a Polynomial Regression (degree 2) with Ridge regularization achieving an \(R^{2}\) of 0.8387 on ~96k records.

 ---